- October 1, 2018

 Have an Unreliable Vehicle?
 Talk to A Lemon Law Attorney Now

 When you buy a new or used car that is under factory warranty, you expect it to be free of defects.
 It should be totally reliable.
 But this does not always happen.
 There are some new and used vehicles with major reliability problems sold by car dealerships.
 These problems can cause serious safety issues that can even lead to serious injury.
+If you or someone you know has been affected, consulting a pedestrian injury lawyer might be a crucial step.
 If you have a used car with major problems that is still under the original factory warranty, you may have a valid lemon law claim.
-Talk to the lemon law attorneys of Neale & Fhima today for more information.
+Talk to the trusted lemon law attorneys of Neale & Fhima today for more information.
 The consultation is free.